lacom/elf-factory/README.md

     ]
 	}

 ##### Warning: DO NOT change ID during upload.
-It will fail to correctly update your ndoe.
+It will fail to correctly update your node.